Ammar-Ishfaq/PQCryptoOnAndroid/README.md

 PQCryptoOnAndroid is a fork of [LibOQSTestApp](https://github.com/Hatzen/LibOQSTestApp) and addresses multiple issues, including:
 * Builds libOQS on 32-bit ARMv7 and x86 (in addition to ARMv8 and x86_64) architectures.
 * Fixes a stack overflow issue of Classic McEliece.
 McEliece needs a 2-4MB stack but the Android JVM (ART) threads are defaulted to 1MB stacks.
-* Allows to locally run PQCrypto tests on emulator devices for all major Android ABIs (armeabi-v7a, arm64-v8a, x86 and x86_64) without long boot timings.
+* Allows to locally run PQCrypto tests on emulator devices for all major Android ABIs (armeabi-v7a, arm64-v8a, x86 and x86_64) without long boot timings (in certain [hardware](https://developer.android.com/studio/run/emulator-acceleration#vm-windows)).

 ## Project structure